 “Sky has a specialist team of advisors who are trained to help customers in this situation.
 Family members should contact this team to discuss the options available to them, including cancellation.
 Contact details are available on Sky.com.”

-“We have a dedicated bereavement team who will manage this and will cancel account if requested.”
+“We have a dedicated bereavement team who will manage this and will cancel the account if requested.”

 “In the scenario where a family member has sadly passed away, a third-party can cancel the account immediately without having to pay an early disconnection fee (if the account is still in contract) or without having to adhere to the usual 30-day disconnection notice.
 A final bill will be sent to address of the executor of the will. “